fsprojects/Rezoom.SQL/doc/Rezoom/README.md

    functions like `random`, so its result can be cached for the rest of this transaction unless we update the data in the `UserPermissions` table.

-2. `DeleteDocument` does have side effects, but doesn't affect the `UserPermissions` table, so it doesn't invalidate the cache for `GetPermissions`.
+2. `DeleteDocument` does have side effects, but doesn't touch the `UserPermissions` table, so it doesn't invalidate the cache for `GetPermissions`.